 The Yamaha P-71 is one of the best choices for a full-featured keyboard for piano lessons.
 It features fully weighted keys, 10 voices, the ability to split and layer sounds, and is easily portable at only 25 pounds and has a slim profile that makes it ideal for small spaces.

-If you’d prefer to get a package all together with everything you’ll need to be ready for lessons including keyboard, keyboard stand, pedals, and other accessories, here are a few to check out!
+If you’d prefer to get a package all together with everything you’ll need to be ready for lessons including keyboard, keyboard stand, pedals, and other accessories, so look for those options if you can!

 Now that you’ve got your piano or keyboard, what else do you need?